Some websites ask you to solve a Captcha in order to access their data.

 In this article, we will show you how to add a Captcha solver to your template in order to scrape Captcha enabled websites.

-After running the project on our servers, you will be able to see the Captcha image on the server snapshots (available on the run page).
-To add the Captcha solver for these websites, you need to first open the server snapshot that shows the Captcha image (similar to image below) from the run page.
+After running the project on our servers, you will be able to see the Captcha image in server snapshots (available on the run page).
+To add a Captcha solver for these websites, you need to first open the server snapshot that shows the Captcha image (similar to image below) from the run page.
 Once you have the server snapshot open in one of the browser's tabs, you can navigate to any of your templates and follow the steps below to have the Captcha solver added.

 2. Select the Captcha image.
 You can rename this selection to "image".